 Publish-Subscribe (PubSub) is described in OPC UA part 14 [40].
-The model can generally be illustrated as shown in Feil!
-Fant ikke referansekilden. i.e. there are one or more devices that publish data and one or more devices that subscribe to data.
+The model can generally be illustrated as shown in Figure 17 i.e. there are one or more devices that publish data and one or more devices that subscribe to data.
 This takes place via "middleware" that can be implemented in different ways.
-All the devices can essentially be "normal" OPC UA devices that communicate in the usual manner, however one explicit option is to use a UDP datagram without a receipt.
-In this instance, it will be possible to place an "unidirectional gateway" (i.e., data diode - see section 4.1) between the producer and the consumer (see Feil!
-Fant ikke referansekilden.).
+All the devices can essentially be "normal" OPC UA devices that communicate in the usual manner; however one explicit option is to use a UDP datagram without a receipt.
+In this instance, it will be possible to place an "unidirectional gateway" (i.e., data diode - see section 4.1) between the publisher and the subscriber (see Figure 18).

-Figure 17: OPC UA PubSub model
+Figure 17: OPC UA PubSub model.

-Figure 18: PubSub without active broker, with data diodes
+Figure 18: PubSub without active broker, with data diodes.